tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/blast-batch.md

 head -n 999 mouse.1.protein.faa > mm-second.faa
 ```

-See [this link](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6) for a description of the possible BLAST output formats.
+See [this link](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6){:target="_blank" rel="noopener"} for a description of the possible BLAST output formats.

 In order to do this, we need to open a text editor.

-### Opening a Text Editor
+## Opening a Text Editor

-The easiest text editor to use on command line is `nano`, but there are many other types of command line text editors (`vi`,`emacs`,`vim`, etc.)
+The easiest text editor to use on command line for beginners is `nano`, but there are many other types of command line text editors (`vi`,`emacs`,`vim`, etc.)

 Nano is nice because it puts the instructions at the bottom of the editor in case you forget.